What Are the Chances

 “Kenny Chesney!” she squealed.
 “You’re going to see Kenny Chesney?”

-Deadpan, he answered, “That sounds like the guy’s name.”
+Deadpan he answered, “That sounds like the guy’s name.”

-Well, rounding down, we were a crowd of 60,000 people.
-I tried to count the beachballs to divide into that but realized the futility of such an exercise.
-I would also have to factor in how many times each beachball was hit.
-My chances were slim.
+Time, and I, stood still while my thoughts drowned out the blaring music.
+I had just hit a beachball at a concert - not just once, but twice!
+What are the chances?
+Well, rounding down we were a crowd of 60,000 people.
+I tried to count the beachballs to divide into that, but realized the futility of such an exercise.
+Safe to say my chances were slim.

 Chances are He has much more in store for me, and I can’t wait.